-IL LEE is celebrated for his pioneering work with ballpoint pen that began nearly 40 years ago and continues today.
-In his recent acrylic and oil works on canvas, Il Lee offers a counterpoint to his well-known ballpoint pen work and continues his early investigations of materials and process that began decades ago.
+IL LEE (b.
+1952, Seoul, Korea.
+Lives and works in New York) is internationally celebrated for his pioneering work with ballpoint pen and a storied career spanning nearly five decades.
+Lee’s work, with its unorthodox media and distinctive style, and artistic contributions have received worldwide recognition.
+In his recent acrylic and oil works on canvas, Lee offers a counterpoint to his well-known ballpoint pen work and continues his early investigations of materials and process that began decades ago.
 Lee’s oeuvre offers a great breadth of approaches and media as he investigates drawing, the negative and its positive, line and form and of what is rendered and what is there but not rendered.
 Lee’s monolithic focus has created a universe at once cohesive and yet still expanding in all directions.

 An 80-page, fully-illustrated catalogue was published on the occasion of a major survey

 Image: Installation view of IL LEE: Ballpoint Abstractions at the San Jose Museum of Art, 2007. © 2007 Sue Tallon Photography; Courtesy of the San Jose Museum of Art.